 There are several ways that you’ll be supported.
 You’ll have:

-Following completion of all pre-employment checks candidates can expect to start employment in September 2022.
+If successful at interview a place can be offered subject to you obtaining satisfactory grades, your references, security and health checks.
+Following completion of all pre-employment checks candidates can expect to start employment in September 2024.

 Back to DE&S Apprenticeship & Graduate Schemes